cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("itscalledsoccer")` enables access to American soccer (MLS, NWSL, and USL) data through the [American Soccer Analysis app API](https://app.americansocceranalysis.com/).
 -   `r pkg("FPLdata")` contains functions for retrieving player attributes on [Fantasy Premier League](https://fantasy.premierleague.com/).
 -   `r pkg("EUfootball")` provides European football match results for top leagues in England, France, Germany, Italy, Spain, Netherlands, and Turkey from 2010-2011 to 2019-2020.
+-   `r pkg("bundesligR")` contains all final standings of the Bundesliga in Germany from 1964 to 2016.

 #### Australian Rules Football 🏉